yfujis/yfujis.github.io/_posts/2022-01-29-Le-Nozze-di-Figaro.md

 I was simply not able to give up the show.
 April sounded too far away (I know it’s not).
 I quickly checked the remaining seats in the side balconies, which I knew were $30 and affordable.
 There was mercifully one seat left, and I purchased it right away.

 Having been spoiled in the 10th row of the orchestra seats for my first opera experience, I assumed with the side balcony seat, it was going to be less of an experience.
-My expectation was proven wrong.
+But my expectation was proven wrong.

 ![stage_sb](/assets/images/blog/2022-01-29-le_nozze_di_figaro_sb.jpeg)
 *View from the side balcony seat (Intermission)*